jasonsbarr/how-to-think-like-a-programmer/manuscript/01-introduction.md

 This is not a book for cramming.
 It is a book to be digested in pieces, preferably no larger than 1 chapter at a time.

-I've tried to incorporate insights from recent research into how we learn into the structure of the book.
-Coming back to previous topics and repeating them in further depth.
-Interleaving aspects of different topics in the content and exercises.
-Giving plenty of opportunities to practice your skill development.
-Breaking the material down into "chunks" your brain can easily hold.
+Our brains learn best by breaking large, complex units of information into small "chunks."
+I've divided each chapter into topics and subtopics to try to help you with your chunking.
+Once you have an understanding of the concepts, you need to reinforce them through review and deliberate practice.
+That's where the exercises and projects come in.

-You can help your brain learn the material more completely and more permanently if you set aside time each day to work on it.
+You can help your brain learn the material more completely and permanently if you set aside time each day to work on it.

 Practicing programming for 30 minutes a day 5 times a week is better than practicing for 2 and a half hours once a week.

+It's also vital that you get as much high-quality sleep as possible, because that's when our brains really solidify the new neural connections we're creating through the learning process.

 This should go without saying, but code along with the examples.
 Do the exercises.
 Even the harder ones.
 Do the projects.
 Expand on the projects using what you know.
 Get creative with it.
 The best way to learn to program well is to write programs.